 Twitter headers for profile pages were introduced in September 2012 as part of a major site redesign and have since become an important part of the look and feel of user pages on Twitter.com.

-"Twitter header" refers to the new, oversized, horizontal image introduced at the top of a user's profile page.
+"Twitter header" refers to the large horizontal image at the top of each user's profile page, which users can customize.

-Design changes announced in September 2012 gave each user a big header image and more room to personalize the look of their Twitter profile page.
-Before September 2012, there was no big image, just a small profile photo which was displayed inside a little box at upper left on the user's Twitter home page/profile page.
+Design changes announced in September 2012 for the first time gave each Twitter user a big header image and more room to personalize the look of their Twitter profile page.
+Before that time, there was no big image, just a small profile photo displayed inside a little box at upper left on the user's home page/profile page on Twitter.com.

 - the user's name

 - short bio